PrioritySoftware/PrioritySoftware.github.io/_sdk/Special-Document-Features.md

 There are several print/send options to choose from when working with documents.
-In addition to the standard options, you can use [calculated report columns](Calculated-Columns-in-Reports ) to include an Automatic Mail option (automatically sends the report to the designated contact as an e-mail attachment).
+In addition to the standard options, you can use [calculated report columns](Calculated-Columns-Reports ) to include an Automatic Mail option (automatically sends the report to the designated contact as an e-mail attachment).